 Coordinates activities of the team in the fields of free-space optics, visible light communications, radio over optics and optical fiber systems and sensors.

 Leads the research and development in the field of specialty optical fibers.
-Focuses on efficient coupling into hollow-core fibers, photonic crystal fiber characterization, fiber tapering, fiber-optic sensors and fiber interconnection technology.
+Focuses on hollow-core fibers, fiber characterization, fiber-optic sensors and fiber interconnection technology.

 Focuses on microwave photonics and optical fiber and free-space optics systems.